Design and Technology

 DT Subject Leads have created a long term plan, outlining the curriculum coverage and progression in skills across each year group.
 These plans are used as a guide for teachers to then personalise to a chosen theme and differentiate in short term weekly plans to challenge all learners.

 DT Subject Leads will have monitoring time across the year, part of which will be spent having discussions with the children.
 We want children to be self-critical learners, who are confident to self-evaluate completed tasks and projects.
 They will be able to discuss the strengths and weaknesses of their work and be able to think of solutions to improve their existing design or produced on Target Tracker to make sure that children are progressing the skills outlined for their age range. product.
 We want the children to be able to talk about the tools, techniques and processes they have used.
-Photographic records of DT Day projects will be collected and stored in the Subject Leader folder to provide evidence of the finished products that have been made and the processes and skills that the children are employing to produce them.
+Photographic records of DT Day projects will be in the child's DT book to provide evidence of the finished products that have been made and the processes and skills that the children are employing to produce them.
 Some DT subject leadership time will be spent observing and supporting the children during their DT Days.
 DT Subject Leaders will also monitor progress